 Dr. Westbury examined Mary as a child and said that “manipulation of people was her primary aim”.
 (Scott, 2008) She was a very intelligent girl who learned manipulation from Betty, who herself was manipulative and overdramatic; she played the part of being a mother.
 Mary did not interact with other children, but when she did it was violent.
 She was very rambunctious running through the playground yelling, and asking the other kids morbid questions.

 Teachers and other adults saw this going on and did nothing.
 They thought it was kids being kids.
 It may have started out as kids being kids.
 However, it could have escalated when she realized she could have the power.

 The Philosophy of Red Bank

-She could have suffered from Manic Depression Disorder, MDD diagnostic criteria include increased self-esteem, fantasies, talkative, goal-oriented (Criteria for Manic Episode, 2000-2006).
-Mary Bell had met most, if not all of the criteria.
+She could have suffered from Manic Depression Disorder, MDD diagnostic criteria include increased self-esteem, fantasies, talkative, and goal-oriented (Criteria for Manic Episode, 2000-2006).
+She had met most, if not all of the criteria.
 As an adult, she had the depressive phase of MDD, which was extreme sadness.
 This is evidence that she now had remorse for killing Brian Howe and Martin Brown.

 She to convince herself that she had a twin sister named Paula who might have killed Brian and Martin.
 She became two people, the child, and the adult.
 But some thought that Mary was not yet thinking at an adult mentality because Mary made a transformation without the proper psychological help because as an adult she wanted to have a normal life when she was released.